-- 5. Failure to comply with elementary school adopted course of study for physical education: Existing law requires the adopted course of study for grades 1 to 6, inclusive, to include instruction in specified areas of study, including physical education for a total period of time of not less than 200 minutes each 10 school days, exclusive of recesses and the lunch period.
-Instruction in physical education in an elementary school maintaining any of grades 1 to 8, inclusive, shall be for a total period of time of not less than 200 minutes each 10 school days, exclusive, shall be for a total period of time of not less than 200 minutes each 10 school days, exclusive, shall be for a total period of time of not less than 200 minutes each 10 school days, exclusive, shall be for a total period of time of not less than 200 minutes each 10 school days, exclusive, shall be for a total period of time of not less than 200 minutes each 10 school days, exclusive, shall be for a total period of time of not less than 200 minutes each 10 school days, exclusive, shall be for a total period of time of not less than 200 minutes each 10 school days, exclusive, shall be for a total period of time of not less than 200 minutes each 10 school days, exclusive of recesses and the lunch period. - 6.
-Education Codes §§48853, 48853.5, 49069.5, 51225.1 and 51225.2, which address educational rights of pupils in foster care, pupils who are homeless, former juvenile court school pupils, and pupils who are children of military families to immediate enrollment, remaining in the school of origin, being enrolled in their local comprehensive school, obtaining partial credits, graduating with the State's minimum requirements, and access to academic resources, services, and extracurricular activities, have been amended to allow that a complaint of noncompliance with the requirements of the sections may be filed under the District's UCP. - 7.
-Failure to comply with enrollment in courses without educational content and previously completed or graded courses sufficient for satisfying requirements or prerequisites for postsecondary education and receipt of a diploma: Commencing with the 2016-17 school year, the District is prohibited from assigning a pupil enrolled in grades 9 to 12 to a course without educational content.
+- 4. Failure to Comply with Legal Requirements Pertaining to the LCAP: A complaint that a school district has not complied with the requirements of the LCAP may be filed using the UCP complaint procedures (Education Code section 52075).
+A complaint may be filed anonymously if it provides evidence/information leading to evidence to support the complaint.
+LCAP requirements are found in Education Code Sections 52060-52076. - 5.
+Failure to comply with adopted courses of study for physical education: Existing law requires the adopted course of study to include instruction in specified areas of study, including physical education for a total period of time. - 6.
+Education Codes §§48853, 48853.5, 49069.5, 51225.1, and 51225.2, which address educational rights of pupils in foster care, pupils who are homeless, former juvenile court school pupils, pupils who are children of military families, migratory pupils and pupils in newcomer programs to immediate enrollment, remaining in the school of origin, being enrolled in their local comprehensive school, obtaining partial credits, graduating with the State's minimum requirements, and access to academic resources, services, and extra- curricular activities, allow that a complaint of noncompliance with the requirements of the sections may be filed under the District's UCP. - 7.
+Failure to comply with enrollment in courses without educational content and previously completed or graded courses sufficient for satisfying requirements or prerequisites for postsecondary education and receipt of a diploma: Commencing with the 2016-17 school year, the District is prohibited from assigning a pupil enrolled in grades 9 12 to a course without educational content.
 Students may not be enrolled in courses without educational content for more than one week in any semester or to a course the pupil has previously completed and received a grade determined by the District to be sufficient to satisfy requirements and prerequisites for admission to the California public institutions of postsecondary education and the minimum requirements for receiving a diploma of graduation from high school, except under specified conditions.

-Compliance Officer

-The Educational Equity Compliance Office Director has been designated as the District's Compliance Officer responsible to receive and direct the investigation of complaints, maintain records of complaints and subsequent related actions, and to ensure District compliance with the law.
-For additional information regarding the District's UCP process or assistance in filing a complaint, please contact the Educational Equity Compliance Office at (213) 241-7682.
+Compliance Officer: The Educational Equity Compliance Office Director has been designated as the District's Compliance Officer responsible to receive and direct the investigation of complaints under the UCP, maintain records of complaints and subsequent related actions, and to ensure District compliance with the law.
+For additional information regarding the District's UCP process or assistance in filing a complaint, please contact the Educational Equity Compliance Office at 213 241-7682 or EquityCompliance@lausd.net.

-Notifications

-The District shall annually notify in writing its students, parents/guardians, employees, district advisory committees, appropriate private school officials or representatives, and other interested school parties of these UCP procedures and the person responsible for processing complaints.
+Notifications: The District shall annually notify in writing its students, parents/guardians, employees, district advisory committees, appropriate private school officials or representatives, and other interested school parties of these UCP procedures and the person responsible for processing complaints.

-Filing of UCP Complaints

-A written complaint of alleged noncompliance with a federal or state law or regulation governing educational programs must be filed with the District's Educational Equity Compliance Office.
+Filing of UCP Complaints: A written complaint of alleged noncompliance with a federal or state law or regulation governing educational programs must be filed with the District's Educational Equity Compliance Office, the designated office for responding to such complaints.
 A complaint may be filed anonymously if the complaint provides evidence or information leading to evidence to support an allegation of noncompliance.
 Complainants are protected from retaliation.
 When the subject matter of a complaint is not covered by this policy, the complainant will be so advised in writing.
+The sixty-day timeline for the investigation and District response shall begin when the written complaint is received by the Educational Equity Compliance Office.